viWavePublic/MOSTLink_LoRa_Arduino/README.md

 2. Vinduino project example:
         [File] -> [Examples] -> [installed MOSTLora lib] -> [lora_vinduino]
-        Remember to unmark "#define USE_VINDUINO" in header "MOSTLora.h"
-        Digit pin for RX/TX, and P1/P2 would be specified correctly.
+        USE_VINDUINO, Digit pin for RX/TX, and P1/P2 would be specified correctly.

 Reference